rishabh-narvar/vegetaloadtest/README.md

 # Problem
- - how do we load test APIs which require changing payload field value with every request? (ex OrderAPI)
+ - how do we load test APIs that require payload field values to change with every request? (ex OrderAPI)
  - how do we test requests that require dynamic headers? (ex testing shopify app with headers containing hmac of request payload)
  - yet use the power of vegeta?